 Observer bias: Also known as confirmation bias, observer bias is the effect of seeing what you expect to see or want to see in data.
 This can happen when researchers go into a project with subjective thoughts about their study, either conscious or unconscious.
 We can also see this when labelers let their subjective thoughts control their labeling habits, resulting in inaccurate data.

 Association bias: This bias occurs when the data for a machine learning model reinforces and/or multiplies a cultural bias.
 Your dataset may have a collection of jobs in which all men are doctors and all women are nurses.
 This does not mean that women cannot be doctors, and men cannot be nurses.
 However, as far as your machine learning model is concerned, female doctors and male nurses do not exist.
-Association bias is best known for creating gender bias, as was visible in the Excavating AI study.
+Association bias is best known for creating gender bias.

 How do I avoid data bias in machine learning projects?

 The prevention of data bias in machine learning projects is an ongoing process.
 Though it is sometimes difficult to know when your machine learning algorithm, data or model is biased, there are a number of steps you can take to help prevent bias or catch it early.
 Though far from a comprehensive list, the bullet points below provide an entry-level guide for thinking about data bias for machine learning projects.

 To the best of your ability, research your users in advance.
 Be aware of your general use-cases and potential outliers.